adamhatton/john-breedon-bass-tuition-pp4/README.md

 - [Cloudconvert](https://cloudconvert.com/) - used to convert the images to .webp format
 - [Cloudinary](https://cloudinary.com/) - used to store and serve the static files
 - [Coolors](https://coolors.co/) - used to obtain a visual chart of the colours used
+- [Contrast Checker](https://webaim.org/resources/contrastchecker/) - used for checking the contrast of text and backgrounds
 - [Favicon](https://favicon.io/favicon-generator/) - used for creating a favicon for the site
 - [Gitpod](https://www.gitpod.io/) - used to write and develop the website
 - [Git](https://git-scm.com/) – used for version controlling by using the Gitpod terminal to commit to Git, and subsequently pushing to GitHub
 - [GitHub](https://github.com/) – used to store the source code for the application
 - [Heroku](https://www.heroku.com/) - used to host and deploy the live website
 - [Miniwebtool](https://miniwebtool.com/django-secret-key-generator/) - used for generating a Django secret key
 - [Techsini](http://techsini.com/multi-mockup/) - used to generate a multi-device mockup (as seen at the beginning of the README)

 ### Testing Technologies